gideo/FreeCodeCamp/Calculator/README.md

 # Calculator #
-This calculator project for is for the FreeCodeCamp project found [here](http://www.freecodecamp.com/challenges/build-a-javascript-calculator).
+This calculator project is for the FreeCodeCamp project found [here](http://www.freecodecamp.com/challenges/build-a-javascript-calculator).
 *User Stories*

 1. Able to add, substract, multiply, and divide two numbers.